Harmonic balls in Liouville quantum gravity: Introduction

 We will be interested in harmonic balls, as defined in~\eqref{eq:harmonic-ball}, in the case when $\mu$ is the $\gamma$-Liouville measure, $\mu_h$, for some $\gamma\in (0,2)$.
 We call these domains {\it $\gamma$-LQG harmonic balls}.
 One of our main motivations for studying LQG harmonic balls is that we expect them to be the scaling limits of internal diffusion limited aggregation (IDLA) \cite{lawler1992internal} on random planar maps.
 See Section~\ref{subsec:background} for further discussion.

 We will construct $\gamma$-LQG harmonic balls via a certain partial differential equation involving $\mu_h$.
-In particular, this PDE, {\it Hele-Shaw flow}, describes the movement of viscous fluid on a $\gamma$-LQG surface, see, \eg, \cite{roos2016partial}.
+In particular, this PDE {\it Hele-Shaw flow}\footnote{The family of $\gamma$-LQG harmonic balls we construct are weak solutions to a Hele-Shaw problem, see~\cite[Section 3.5]{gustafsson2006conformal} and~\cite{roos2016partial}.} (defined in Section~\ref{subsec:obstacle-def} below) describes the movement of a Newtonian fluid on a $\gamma$-LQG surface.
 The irregularity of $\mu_h$ precludes applying the classical theory of existence and uniqueness of harmonic balls \cite{sakai1984solutions, friedman1988free, gustafsson1990onquadraturedomains, caffarelli1998obstacle} in the LQG setting.
 Much of the existing technology requires $\mu$ to be bounded from above and below by a multiple of the Lebesgue measure --- a constraint too strict to be satisfied, even approximately, by $\mu_h$.
 Consequently, even the existence of $\gamma$-LQG harmonic balls is far from obvious.
-Indeed, nontrivial harmonic balls do not exist in general --- take, for instance, $\mu$ to be Dirac measure supported away from the origin.
+Indeed, nontrivial harmonic balls do not exist in general --- take, for instance, $\mu$ to be a Dirac measure.

 We address this difficulty by following a different path, inspired by arguments from discrete Laplacian growth \cite{duminil2013containing, jerison2013internal}.
 Roughly speaking, we show that it is unlikely for Brownian motion to avoid regions of large $\mu_h$-mass and then use this to show harmonic balls exist.
 This argument also leads to geometric requirements harmonic balls satisfy.
 We later use these requirements to show that `typical' $\gamma$-LQG harmonic balls are neither Lipschitz domains nor LQG metric balls.